AnshuSittu/reactProject/README.md

-#This project conatin
+# This project Contain
-#a.Background Change using useState and useEffect
+-A.Background Change using useState and useEffect -B.Password Genrator
-#b.Password Genrator
-#c.Currency Convertor
+-C.Currency Convertor
-#d.some props expamles as well
+-C.some props expamles as well